 Recipients will have the opportunity to share their scholarship experience with their sponsor by delivering an informal presentation of approximately 30-45 minutes (using for example a PowerPoint presentation of around 10 slides).
 This presentation is not published.
-On your return from the study tour, the Business Engagement team will assist with information and templates.
+The Business Engagement team will assist participants with information and templates on their return from the study tour.

 Some sharing activities may occur as part of the funded scholarship study tour plans.
 In addition, the study tour report is a great starting point to further share recipient experiences and resources outside of funded scholarship arrangements, as outlined in their study tour plans.

 Recipients may find as they share their research, additional dissemination opportunities arise which may expand the course of their original dissemination plans.